PennyLaneAI/qml/datasets.rst

 ================

 .. meta::
-   :property="og:description": Browse our collection of quantum datasets, and import them into PennyLane directly from your code.
+   :property="og:description": Browse our collection of quantum datasets and import them into PennyLane directly from your code.
    :property="og:image": https://pennylane.ai/qml/_static/datasets.png